react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 -------------------

 The `connectDropTarget` call tells React DnD that the root DOM node of our component is a valid drop target, and that its hover and drop events should be handled by the backend.
-Internally it works by attaching a React 0.13 callback ref to the React element that you pass as an argument, and notifying the backend any time the ref changes.
+Internally it works by attaching a [callback ref](https://facebook.github.io/react/docs/more-about-refs.html#the-ref-callback-attribute) to the React element you gave it.
 The function returned by the connector is memoized, so it doesn't break the `shouldComponentUpdate` optimizations.

 ### Drag Sources and Drop Targets

 So far we have covered the backends which work with the DOM, the data, as represented by the items and types, and the collecting functions that, thanks to the monitors and the connectors, let you describe what props React DnD should inject into your components.

-But how do we configure our components to have those props injected automatically?
-How we perform the side effects in response to the drag and drop events?
-Where do the event handlers go?
+But how do we configure our components to actually have those props injected?
+How do we perform the side effects in response to the drag and drop events?
 Meet the *drag sources* and the *drop targets*, the primary abstraction units of React DnD.

 Whenever you want to make a component or some part of it draggable, you need to wrap that component into a *drag source* declaration.
 Every drag source is registered for a certain *type*, and has to implement a method producing an *item* from the component's props, and optionally a few other methods for handling the drag and drop events.
 The drag source declaration also lets you specify the *collecting function* for the given component.

-Similarly, if you want some components to activate and receive the hover and the drop events when the items of the compatible types are being dragged, you need to wrap these components into the symmetrical *drop target* declarations.
+The *drop targets* are very similar to the drag sources.
+The only difference is that a single drop target may register for several item types at once, and instead of producing an item, it may handle its hover or drop.

 ### Higher-Order Components and ES7 decorators